raoulbhatia/puppet-backuppc/REFERENCE.md

 ### Backuppc::XferLogLevel

 Xfer Log Level
-0 means be quiet, 1 will give will give one line per file, 2 will also show skipped files on incrementals, higher values give more output.

 Alias of `Integer[0, 2]`

 ### Backuppc::XferMethod

 Numeric user ID.
-If you have a mixed set of WinXX and linux/unix hosts you will need to override this in the per-PC config.pl.

-The valid values are:

- - 'smb':     backup and restore via smbclient and the SMB protocol.
-              Easiest choice for WinXX.

- - 'rsync':   backup and restore via rsync (via rsh or ssh).
-              Best choice for linux/unix.
-Good choice also for WinXX.

- - 'rsyncd':  backup and restore via rsync daemon on the client.
-              Best choice for linux/unix if you have rsyncd running on the client.
-Good choice also for WinXX.

- - 'tar':    backup and restore via tar, tar over ssh, rsh or nfs.
-             Good choice for linux/unix.

 Alias of `Enum['smb', 'rsync', 'rsyncd', 'tar']`